 Occasionally I have had clients who have found verbal expression impossible, or very difficult, following severe trauma in early life.
-As a result I have introduced art, both drawing/painting and written and have had particular success in helping them unlock portions of their lives so that we can then work together on their past issues.
+As a result I have introduced art therapy, both drawing/painting and writing and have had particular success in helping them unlock portions of their lives so that we can then work together on their past issues.

 Because I recognise how enlightening art therapy has been to my clients, I am planning, in the near future, to run small workshops to enable people to find their own medium for expressing those unspoken feelings and thoughts, or even just to enjoy the process.

 Lesley Brammar, Adv.Dip.Couns., Mbacp(Reg)I am a fully qualified counsellor and as a Member of the British Association for Counselling and Psychotherapy (BACP), I adhere closely to their ethical framework for good practice.